Program Name: Tutor Time Learning Centers, LLC License/Registration ID: 137559

 Compliance History

-Date of Last Inspection: Mar 25, 2025 Currently uncorrected violations: Yes
+Date of Last Inspection: Sep 17, 2025 Currently uncorrected violations: Yes

 Date Regulation Description Compliance Status as of last inspection

 Mar 25, 2025 418-1.8(l)(7) Except for Office approved continuity of care classrooms, infants may never be mixed with other age groups.
-Not Corrected
+Corrected

 Mar 25, 2025 418-1.11(i)(2) Staff and volunteers must ensure that children thoroughly wash their hands or assist children with thoroughly washing their hands with soap and running water when they are dirty, after toileting, before and after food handling or eating, after handling pets or other animals, after contact with any bodily secretion or fluid, and after coming in from outdoors.
-Not Corrected
+Corrected

 Dec 5, 2024 418-1.7(w) Children unable to sleep during nap time shall not be confined to a sleeping surface (cot, crib, etc) but instead must be offered a supervised place for quiet play.
 Corrected